Jerome Courtland: Actor

 Jerome "Jerry" Courtland was born Courtland Jourolmon Jr. on December 27, 1926, in Knoxville, Tennessee.
 At 17, he attended a Hollywood party with his mother, a professional singer.
 A chance meeting with director Charles Vidor led to a screen test at Columbia Pictures and a seven-year contract.
 Courtland's feature debut was in Vidor's 1944 screwball comedy Together Again, before he joined the U.S. Army, serving in the Pacific Theatre of World War II.

 After the War, Courtland starred opposite Shirley Temple in Kiss and Tell, followed by appearances in more than a dozen films including The Man From Colorado (1948), Battleground (1949), The Palomino (1950), The Barefoot Mailman (1951), and Take the High Ground (1953).

 He was a licensed pilot and trained in stunt flying.

-In 1951 Courtland starred on Broadway as the romantic lead in the very short-lived musical Flahooley with Barbara Cook.
+In 1951 Courtland starred on Broadway as the romantic lead in the short-lived musical Flahooley with Barbara Cook.
 Returning to California, he was frequently seen in guest roles on Westerns including The Rifleman, Death Valley Days and The Virginian.

 In 1957, he starred in six episodes of ABC's Disneyland in the miniseries The Saga of Andy Burnett, the story of a Pittsburgh, Pennsylvania, man who comes west to the Rocky Mountains.
 This was an attempt by Walt Disney to follow up on the success of the first television miniseries, Davy Crockett.
 In 1958, Courtland guest starred in an episode of the television Western series The Rifleman.
 His voice was heard singing the title song during the credits in the movie Old Yeller.
 In 1959 he played the role of Army Lt.
 Henry Nowlan in the Disney film Tonka.
 Also that year he narrated the Disney short Noah's Ark, nominated for an Oscar the following year for Best Short Subject (Cartoon).

 Courtland starred in the 1959-1960 television series Tales of the Vikings, as the lead character, Leif.
 He dyed his hair and beard blonde for the role.
 The series was produced by Kirk Douglas' film production company Brynaprod, was filmed in Germany, and ran for 39 episodes.

 Courtland was cast as newspaperman William Byers in the 1965 episode, "The Race at Cherry Creek", on the syndicated television anthology series, Death Valley Days, hosted by Ronald Reagan.
 In the story line, Byers races against time to put out the first newspaper in the Colorado Territory during the gold rush year of 1859.
 His Rocky Mountain News became the first publication in the territory.
 Though strongly encouraged in the pursuit by his wife Elizabeth ([Nancy Rennick), Byers' pressman, Andy Kate (Alvy Moore), is pessimistic about their chances of publishing first.